feeblejs/feeble/README.md

 ## Introduction

-Feeble is a framework build on top of React/Redux/redux-saga which aims to make building React/Redux applications easier and better.
+Feeble is a framework built on top of React/Redux/redux-saga which aims to make building React/Redux applications easier and better.

 If you are familiar with React/Redux/redux-saga, you'll love Feeble :see_no_evil:.